All Nippon Airways Flight 61: Aftermath

 Nishizawa, born September 8, 1970, in Tokyo was, at the time, a 28-year-old unemployed man from the ward of Edogawa in Tokyo.
 During the investigation, it was revealed that Nishizawa had taken a large dose of SSRI medication (which are antidepressants) before the episode.
 Nishizawa was said to be an enthusiast of flight simulators.
 He said that he hijacked the plane because he wanted to fly it under the Rainbow Bridge in Tokyo.
 He was also found, in an examination commissioned by his defense attorney, to have Asperger syndrome.
-On March 23, 2005, he was found guilty but of unsound mind; therefore, he was only partly responsible for his actions.
+On March 23, 2005, he was found guilty but of unsound mind; therefore, he was held only partly responsible for his actions.
 Days later, presiding judge Hisaharu Yasui sentenced Nishizawa to life imprisonment.

 Due to issues of criminal insanity, the mass media had not initially revealed Nishizawa's name when reporting on the case.
 However, on July 27, the Sankei Shimbun published his name and photograph, with the claim that the incident was a "serious crime".
 Following this case, the practice of publishing suspects' names in similar circumstances increased in Japanese tabloids and news weeklies, and eventually, national newspapers and news agencies.

 The family of Nagashima sued All Nippon Airways, the Japanese state and Nishizawa's family, over Nagashima's death, alleging that poor security at the airport and aboard the plane led to the incident.
 A settlement with undisclosed terms was reached on December 21, 2007.

-The flight number is still in use, and on the same route, but is now flown by a Boeing 787-8.

-The aircraft involved continued to fly for All Nippon Airways until 2014 when it was withdrawn from use.